Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Proxy Tasks and Configurations

 \subsection{Overview}

 To systematically investigate the relationship between proxy task performance and ASD capability, we selected five proxy task families that represent the diverse learning paradigms currently dominant in ASD research.
-These tasks and their configurations are comprehensively summarized in Table \ref{tab:proxy_task_summary}.
+Table~\ref{tab:proxy_task_summary} summarizes the input data, training objective, and ASD representation for each proxy task.
+The families differ in backbone capacity, feature dimension, and extraction method, which hinders direct comparison.
+We therefore conduct a shared-backbone analysis (Section~\ref{sec:shared_backbone}) with AE, source separation, classification, and contrastive learning using a common EfficientNet-Lite~\cite{tan2020efficientnet} encoder family.
+This analysis controls the encoder family while retaining task-specific heads and output formulations.

 First, we employ AE and source separation, representing the reconstruction-based paradigm.
 These methods rely on the hypothesis that models trained on normal data will yield large errors or degrade outputs when processing anomalies, thereby manifesting distinguishable differences in the feature space.
 Second, we employ classification tasks that leverage auxiliary attribute information, such as machine IDs, for the discriminative paradigm.
 Recent approaches in this domain frequently incorporate metric learning objectives, such as ArcFace~\cite{Deng_2022}, to enforce compact intra-class clustering and enhance decision boundaries.
 Third, we adopt contrastive learning frameworks, specifically SimCLR~\cite{chen2020simple} and SimSiam~\cite{chen2021exploring}, representing the self-supervised paradigm.
 These methods focus on learning invariant representations by maximizing agreement between augmented views of the same sample, essential for evaluating feature robustness in the absence of explicit labels.
 Finally, to address the transfer learning paradigm, we evaluate pre-trained models.
 We employ representations from large-scale foundational models to assess the transferability of general acoustic features to the specific domain of ASD.